 I spent the first half of my professional life providing customer support for business management systems in the automotive and construction industries.
 I soon learnt that what was most important to my customers was clear and honest advice, personal and jargon free.
 In 2006 I decided to use the skills I’d learnt managing a technical support team, both from the role itself and from the customers I supported, to set up my own business technology consultancy.
 Although I initially went in with a broad remit, I quickly found myself involved more and more with internet-based solutions, most commonly e-commerce, web design and internet marketing.

 Since 2006 I’ve worked on a number of projects of varying sizes and across different industries.
-I’ve set up e-commerce businesses from scratch and guided them to success but also helped analyse existing systems and made improvements to increased revenue and reduce costs.
+I’ve set up e-commerce businesses from scratch and guided them to success but also helped analyse existing systems and made improvements to increase revenue and reduce costs.
 Integral to building a successful e-commerce site is good marketing.
 I’ve built up a good understanding of the internet market as well as the key skills necessary to gain insight into specific industries and then convert those insights into measurable results.
-I’ve also been able to use my more general business and management experience to complement my technology-based skills, providing interim management, assisting in recruiting the right people and advising more generally on the IT needs of my customers.
+I’ve also been able to use my more general business and management experience to complement my technology-based skills, providing interim management, assisting in recruiting the right people and advising more generally on a range of business functions from finance to procurement.

 Over the years I’ve made a few mistakes, but I’ve also learnt from them.
 I’ve learnt that, although most companies can gain from a web presence and internet marketing, that’s not always the best way forward or the best way they can use limited resources.
 I’ve learnt that a fancy website isn’t as important as providing clear quality content and marketing that content well.
 What I’ve found overall though, is that the clear, honest and no-nonsense approach I learnt in my early years providing customer support, works best whatever and whoever the client.